minio/docs/source/installation/expand-minio-distributed.rst

    firewall-cmd --permanent --zone=public --add-port=9000/tcp
    firewall-cmd --reload

+All MinIO servers in the deployment *must* use the same listen port.

 If you set a static :ref:`MinIO Console <minio-console>` port (e.g. ``:9001``) you must *also* grant access to that port to ensure connectivity from external clients.